appveyor/website/src/about.md

 ## We are hiring

-Right now we have two remote positions open: support engineer and software developer.
+Right now we have an open remote position for Support Engineer:

-Please send your resume to [jobs@appveyor.com](mailto:jobs@appveyor.com).

-### Support engineer

 * Working with AppVeyor customers on pre-sale technical questions and ongoing support.
 * Using different support channels: email, forums, Slack, Skype.